 What is forest carbon?

 Healthy forests conserve carbon in their biomass (wood and vegetation) and soil, preventing emissions into the atmosphere.
 Conserving forest land promotes healthy air, water and soil, and helps to combat climate change.
+Conserving for the long term ensures these essential natural services remain intact.

-Forest owners know the ecological value of their forests.
+Private forest landowners know the ecological value of their forests.
 And now, some of them are getting paid for it.

 How does the carbon market work?